 Similarly, for sponsored videos and blog posts, the length of the content can be a major deciding factor.

 When it comes to social media marketing with social media influencers, not all social media platforms are considered equal.

-With the success of IGTV videos, shoppable ads, and Stories, Instagram emerged as the most popular social media marketing channel for working with influencers.
+With the success of IGTV videos, shoppable ads, and Instagram Story, Instagram emerged as the most popular social media marketing channel for working with influencers.

 Image via Mediakix